The Intersection of Autism and ADHD in Women

 Coping Mechanisms and Strategies

-Coping strategies vary widely, ranging from healthy practices like mindfulness and therapy to maladaptive behaviors such as avoidance or substance use.
-Building awareness of personal coping styles and developing healthier alternatives is essential for long-term well-being.
+Coping strategies vary widely.
+They range from healthy practices like mindfulness and therapy to maladaptive behaviors such as avoidance or substance use.

 Overlapping Comorbidities